 The Semloh Hook Up cable is 25 metres in length, making it highly suitable for caravan owners who want to use onsite electrical supply onboard their vehicle.
 It has a heavy-duty construction so it can withstand all weather conditions and it’s orange in colour, so it remains highly visible.

-The cable is suitable for caravan, camper or motorhome use and comes complete with 240v 16Amp plug and coupler connectors.
-The cable is 2.5mm² thick with a 100% Copper 3 Core which is recommended for use within the UK.
+The cable is suitable for caravan, camper or motorhome use and comes complete with a 240v 16Amp plug and coupler connectors.
+The cable is 2.5mm² thick with a 100% Copper 3 Core, which is recommended for use within the UK.

-Overall this is a Strong, Robust and Durable while also having a water-resistant rating of IP44 to give you added peace of mind.
+Overall this is a strong, robust and durable cable.
+It has a water-resistant rating of IP44 to give you added peace of mind.
 In terms of safety, it conforms to BS 7671 and EN 60309 and is CE approved.

-This cable has been made to a high spec, and because it uses a 2.5mm cable, it can carry the full 16 amps without suffering from voltage drop.
-This makes it much more effective than 1.5mm cables which tend to be more common but only hardly suitable on full load
+The cable has been made to a high spec, and because it uses a 2.5mm cable, it can carry the full 16 amps without suffering from voltage drop.
+This makes it much more effective than 1.5mm cables which tend to be more common but less suitable on a full load.

 Crusader V762 Mains Supply Unit with 3 Sockets 15 meter Cable